agomezlucena/merger/README.md

 ![MERGER](assets%2FMERGER-logo.png)

 # Merger
-Merger is a small library that provides you with a fluent api for merge two collections without modify the input collections, with an O(n+m) modifiable algorithm.
+Merger is a small library that provides you a fluent api for merge two collections without modify the input collections, with an O(n+m) modifiable algorithm.